Michael Sze

-Michael Sze Cho-cheung, GBS, CBE, ISO, JP (23 June 1945 – 19 May 2022) was a Hong Kong government official.
+Michael Sze Cho-cheung, GBS, CBE, ISO, JP (施祖祥; 23 June 1945 – 19 May 2022) was a Hong Kong government official.
 He held various government positions including Secretary for Constitutional Affairs from 1991 to 1994 and Secretary for the Civil Service from 1994 to 1996.
 He was executive director of the Trade Development Council (DTC) from 1996 to 2004 and chairman of the Operations Review Committee of the Independent Commission Against Corruption (ICAC) until 2014.

 Government career

 His ancestral home was in Dongguan, Guangdong.
 He moved to Hong Kong and was educated at La Salle College and the University of Hong Kong.
 He joined the Hong Kong government and served in various bureaux and departments, including Home Affairs Department, Chief Secretariat, Trade Department, Marine Department, and Constitutional Affairs Department.
 As District Officer of Kowloon in the late 1970s, he proposed giving compensation to shoppers affected by the construction of the Mass Transit Railway along Nathan Road.

 He was appointed Secretary for Constitutional Affairs in 1991.
 During his service, he was responsible for promoting the constitutional reform package of the last Governor Chris Patten.
 Despite the fact Patten's constitutional reform package was strongly opposed by the Beijing government, Sze defended the package and therefore was criticised by the Beijing authorities.
 He was appointed Secretary for the Civil Service in 1994.
 At the time, expatriate civil servants' contracts were renewed automatically, which was deemed unfair to Chinese civil servants.
 He abolished the system and implemented the localisation of the civil service on the eve of the Handover.
 From 1992 to 1996, he was a member of the Executive Council of Hong Kong.
 He announced his retirement from the civil service in 1996, shortly before the handover.